Thousands of Resources, Ready to help.

 National Register of Historic Places

-The coordinated effort to list Detroit Civil Rights sites in the National Register of Historic Places began in 2016 with the creation of the MPDF and five initial nominations.
-Additional grants and outside community efforts have added several additional sites to the National Register, and additional nominations are also in the works.
+The coordinated effort to list Detroit Civil Rights sites in the National Register of Historic Places began in 2016 with the grant award to create the MPDF and five initial nominations.
+Outside community efforts and grants have added several related sites to the National Register, and additional Civil Rights nominations are also in the works.
 Explore complete National Register nominations for the following historic properties (Note: some files are large):

 * Sites listed as part of the Detroit 20th Century African American Civil Rights Project Grant (2016)